In Nomine (role-playing game): Setting

 The game offers no definitive answer as to whether the fallen angels had justification to rebel, although, in practice, most games tend to default to the assumption that Heaven is in fact seeking to further the overall cause of good, and Hell to undermine it.
 One can play a "backwards" game as freedom fighters based in Hell fighting against angelic oppression just as easily as a "straight" game sympathetic to the angels.
 To accommodate both these perspectives, game literature often describes a morally gray universe, where angelic and demonic forces sometimes work together for mutual benefit.
 Both Heaven and Hell are home to a great many political schemers and powerful secret police.

-Supplements to the line include books on humans (aware or un-aware of the conflict) and ethereal spirits (creatures born of dreams), which can be player characters or non-player characters.
+Supplements to the line include books on humans (aware or unaware of the conflict) and ethereal spirits (creatures born of dreams), which can be player characters or non-player characters.

 System

 The default mechanic of the system is the "d666."
 This consists of a roll of three six-sided dice; the first two are added together and compared to a target number to determine success or failure, the third determines the degree of success or failure.
 The third digit is often referred to as the "check digit," or "CD."
 Rolling all 1s or all 6s results in an "intervention" - divine or infernal, respectively - essentially filling the role of a spectacular success or failure.
 However, how it affects the player depends on the side he has chosen.
 Rolling 1, 1, 1 (the Holy Trinity) is a Divine Intervention and always benefits Heaven, making it a critical success for an angelic player, but a critical failure for a demonic player.
 Rolling 6, 6, 6 (the Number of the Beast, sometimes referred to as the freight train from Hell) results in an Infernal Intervention which has the opposite effects.

 Though there are numerous powers players can purchase with experience or earn through missions, the rules themselves are at a level of simplicity that stands in stark contrast to the complex politics and baroque cosmology.
 Most agree that this results in In Nomine achieving flexibility and simplicity, but not game balance.

+The In Nomine Game Master Pack was published in 1997.